datasektionen/bawang-content/namnder/mottagningen/body_en.md

 #### Characteristics

 So how do you recognize a Dadda?
-First, they often come in groups of three and are always wearing a sunny smile on their face to go with their cheerful attitude.
+First, they often come in groups of two and are always wearing a sunny smile on their face to go with their cheerful attitude.
 Second, the Dadda can be recognized by their cerise overalls and dazzlingly white blankies.
 The Daddery can create miracles, but they alone cannot get nØllan through their first time at Technis. nØllan themselves must learn to stick together.
-In order to gain strength, nØllan will move in nØllegroups that all have three FavoriteDaddas accompanying them.
+In order to gain strength, nØllan will move in nØllegroups that all have two FavoriteDaddas accompanying them.
 In these groups, nØllan can search for courage in order to jointly defy the dangers that may appear ahead.

 As nØllan will spend a lot of time with their Dadda during their first weeks at Technis, they should take every opportunity be kind to their Dadda.
 If you follow this advice, the road to Life at Technis might be bearable, maybe even something nØllan will never forget.
 The Daddery will do everything in their power to make sure nØllan feels comfortable!
 Remember the Daddery’s motto: